atlas-bear/.github/profile/README.md

   ![GitHub stars](https://img.shields.io/github/stars/atlas-bear/mara?style=social)
   ![Last commit](https://img.shields.io/github/last-commit/atlas-bear/mara)

-🌟 Stay tuned for more repositories coming soon! 🌟

 ## Contributing

 We welcome contributions from the community.
 Please read our [contributing guidelines](CONTRIBUTING.md) for more information on how to get started.